 Meditation gives me the time, space and courage (!) to learn about the temperament and idiosyncrasies of of my body and mind.
 The good and bad, the talents, the patterns and the habits.
 And I feel that all of this practical self knowledge helps me to cover the ground of life better.

 Meditation also helps me to connect with that inner most part of myself.
 So far in this blog post, I've referred to it as ‘my awareness’ or ‘my being’.
 Some people might call it consciousness, God, or the universe or the Great What Is.
 As a creative and mad poetry enthusiast, I quite love the ideas of the poet Robert Bly.
 He refers to it as ‘the 3rd place’.

 “It’s a place where all of the geniuses and lovely people and the brilliant women are-- they all go there.
 Sometimes when you do poetry, especially if you translate people like Hafez and Rumi, you go almost immediately to this third world.”

 Meditation helps you to connect with this 3rd place.
 This is one reason why so many creative people are familiar with meditation.
 Calling it a 3rd place could make it seem far out or separate from you, but don’t worry-- it isn't.

 These different meditational activities all have lovely qualities to offer you.
-For example: Breathing and yoga can have a great influence on the nervous system and body.
+For example Breathing and yoga can have a great influence on the nervous system and body.
 Visualisations can be very creative and great for the imagination.
-They are all good in there own ways so be sure to follow your inner compass as to what seems like fun, and of interest.
+They are all good in their own ways so be sure to follow your inner compass as to what seems like fun, and of interest.

 Whichever type of meditation you try, be sure to have fun.
-It’s a lovely opportunity to gather yourself up, and learn something new about yourself and life.
+It’s a lovely opportunity to learn something new about yourself and life.